Rust for Java developers, part 2

 Ok, that’s a scary error message: move occurs because … does not implement

-?!
-Well, no copy of the original String
+the Copy trait?!
+Well, no copy of the original String apparently.
+So much

 on that hypothesis.
 But we do see something did move! anybody_at_all moved

-.
-So there is nothing we can do with that anybody_at_all
+who.
+So there is nothing we can do with that anybody_at_all, it "vanished"

 Ownership is transferred from one variable to another within the same scope in a very similar fashion: